mitchthebaker/aggregate-finance/README.md

 https://support.google.com/a/answer/7378726?hl=en

 After you've created a service account, download the service account's private key JSON file to the /flask-api directory in this project locally.

+For the spreadsheet you're querying you'll have to share access with the service account client email.